everythinginmoderation2/forked-bd-encapsulation-rational-number/README.md

 The test case `updateDenominator_withZeroDenominator_throwsException` creates an invalid rational number where the denominator is 0.
 Run the tests in IntelliJ by clicking the play button left of `public class RationalNumberTest` near the top of the file.
-If you prefer to run tests in your terminal, use the command `rde wflow run encapsulation-prework`.
+If you prefer to run tests in your terminal, use the command `./gradlew -q clean :test`.
 You should see results similar to this (you may need to scroll a bit in the terminal):

 ```text